-Pitka an American raised outside of his country by gurus, returns to the States in order to break into the self-help business.
-His first challenge: To settle the romantic troubles and subsequent professional skid of a star hockey player whose wife left him for a rival athlete.
+Pitka, an American raised outside of his country by gurus, returns to the States in order to break into the self-help business.
+His first challenge is to settle the romantic troubles and subsequent professional skid of a star hockey player whose wife left him for a rival athlete.

 Born in America, but raised in Havemahkeeta in India, with a population of 76, Maurice had always to better Deepak Chopra, and be sexually active, ever since he was 12.
-His Guru, Tugginmypudha, while approving of Deepak, cautions Maurice and has a chastity belt put around his waist.
+His Guru, Tugginmypudha, while approving of Deepak, cautions Maurice and has a chastity belt put around his waist, much to Maurice's chagrin.
 Years later, Maurice has established himself as Guru Pitka in America, but would like to appear in the Oprah Show and be better than Deepak Chopra.
 When Jane Bullard from the the Toronto Maple Leafs hires him to counsel their star hockey player, Darren Roanoke, to win back his wife, Prudence, from Kings' star player, Jacques Grande, and also stand up to his dominating mother, Lilian, he agrees to do so - with hilarious results.
 Written by

 240 of 402 people found this review helpful.

 Was this review helpful to you?